- 1 INTRODUCTION:

 METHOD AND METHODOLOGY :

-In this project, we are going to learn about how does stock market works by collecting data through different sources like the Internet, Books, Presentations, Online Seminars, Newspapers, Youtube and much more.
-So basically I am using a historical method to complete this project.
-The historical project can be easily done with enough reference without even leaving your house.
-You can actually refer to someone else’s work and contribute to it and make it more advance research for others to use.
+In this project, we are going to learn about how does stock market works by collecting data through different sources like the Internet, Books, Presentations, Online Seminars, Newspapers, Youtube, and much more.
+So basically, I am using a historical method to complete this project.
+The historical project can be easily done with enough references without even leaving your house.
+You can refer to someone else’s work and contribute to it and make it more advance research for others to use.

 Primary data is data gathered for the first time by the researcher.
-It is the raw form of data and thoroughly studied and hence a helpful tool for secondary data.
-Here the method used for the collection of primary data is Web analytics Technique.
+It is the raw form of data and thoroughly studied and hence, a helpful tool for secondary data.
+Here the method used for the collection of primary data is the Web analytics Technique.